 Phyllis Dobbs Art & Design Studio

-Thanks for visiting my blog.
-My art is licensed for fabrics (Quilting Treasures) and for gift, garden and home products.
-I also design quilts and sewing patterns.
+Thanks for visiting!.
+My art is licensed for fabrics and for gift, garden and home products.
+I also design quilt and sewing patterns.